PanCakeConnaisseur/auto_mail_accounts/README.md

 ## Cleanup
 Afaics the mail app has no mechanism to delete

-- all collected e-mail addresses (i.e. addresses that are stored when you send someone an e-mail) of a user
+- all collected e-mail addresses (i.e., addresses that are stored when you send someone an e-mail) of a user
 - all references to attachments of a user

 This means that if you delete a user, while his mail account and aliases will be deleted, his collected addresses and attachment references will remain in the db.
 This is not the *Auto Mail Account* app's fault.